-In the first expected reporting period, which is 2018, we will only have one data point per country.
+In the first expected reporting period, which is 2020, we will only have one data point per country.
 In the first reporting period, we can only measure and report the shares of countries in each of the 6 bands as well as the share of countries which have not reported yet.
 This first reporting period will also serve as the baseline against which future progress will be measured.

-Subsequently, we will provide the progress report classifying the countries according to whether they have been making any progress (moving up the bands)

-Achieved sufficient guarantees for women’s equal rights to land ownership: The percentage of countries that remained in band 5 or 6, or that moved to band 5 or 6 in the reporting period (which are the highest bands and therefore, no further progress is possible under the methodology).

-Making progress (or on course): The percentage of countries that have moved up at least one band over the reporting period, but have not yet reached bands 5 or 6.

-No reported progress: The percentage of countries (out of 193 countries) which have reported no progress from bands 0, 1, 2, 3 or 4, or which have reported only once and, therefore, no progress has been made (by assumption).

 Obtaining internationally comparable data for global monitoring: